reedwoodruff/molecule_schema/devlog.md

 It might be possible to look into providing a subset of those methods (for example, all of the get-related ones) on the resultant enum.
 But in order to make any changes you'd need to do a deep match.

 Once again, though, I think that that pattern is antipattern.
 The idea should be to build in a composable fashion.
 The details of how to do that in this case escape me at the present.

+## July 24, 2024
+It seems like it should be possible to check the validity of graph structures at compile time.
+I'd like to think through the necessary typestate which could achieve this goal.
+High level goals:
+- Only expose methods for adding fulfilling elements to fields or slots when these are valid actions (i.e. don't allow the user to call "add_element_to_slot" if that slot's capacity is full)
+- Similarly, only expose methods for removing from a slot or field when that is a valid action.
+- Only allow the user to build/finalize the structure if all fields and slots are in a satisfied state

+Currently, it seems like there is only one conceptual bottleneck in making the graph-construction process entirely compile-time safe: adding an existing element to a slot.
+At this moment, I'm having a difficult time seeing how to perform the necessary check to see if the element is the correct type.
+Right now, this interface just accepts an ID and performs the check at runtime.
+Perhaps it would be possible to alter the interface.